webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

-As described in [I-D.thomson-http-encryption], use of Diffie-Hellman for key agreement requires that the receiver provide clear information about it's chosen group and the format for the "dh" parameter with each potential sender.
+As described in [I-D.thomson-http-encryption], use of Diffie-Hellman for key agreement requires that the receiver provide clear information about its chosen group and the format for the "dh" parameter with each potential sender.

 This document only describes a single ECDH group and point format, described in